From LED Christmas lights to DIY wrapping paper, celebrate the holidays sustainably with these eco-friendly tips.

 1. Choose an eco-friendly Christmas tree

-Whether you prefer to put up a real spruce or pine tree or an artificial tree, you may be wondering which option is the most sustainable.
-The latter—which is typically made from polyvinyl chloride, or PVC, a type of plastic—could take hundreds of years to break down when it inevitably makes its way to the landfill.
+Whether you prefer to put up a real spruce or pine tree, or you opt for an artificial tree, you may be wondering which option is the most sustainable.
+The latter — which is typically made from polyvinyl chloride, or PVC, a particularly harmful type of plastic — could take hundreds of years to break down when it inevitably makes its way to the landfill.
 When you take into account the carbon footprint of the production and transportation process, artificial trees are that much more unsustainable.

 Now, if you already have an artificial tree, by all means, put it up.
 If you don’t, opt for a real tree that’s locally grown.
 If your city doesn’t offer treecycling services, you can replant it in your garden, use it as compost, or chop it for firewood when the holidays are over.